badger-cash/cashtab/README.md

 ## Redundant APIs

 Cashtab accepts multiple instances of `bcash` HTTP API as its backend.
-Input your desired API URLs separated commas into the `REACT_APP_BCASH_API` variable.
+Input your desired API URL into the `REACT_APP_BCASH_API` variable.
 For example

 ```
 REACT_APP_BCASH_API=https://ecash.badger.cash:8332